Schavcovsky/Movies/README.md

 2. Open the project in Xcode.
 3. Run `pod install` to install necessary CocoaPod dependencies.
 4. Build and run the app in your preferred simulator or device.

+## ⚠️ Disclaimer
-**ℹ️ On the first run it will take some time (around 15secs) to retrieve the bearer token from Firebase RemoteConfig.
+** On the first run it will take some time (around 15secs) to retrieve the bearer token from Firebase RemoteConfig.
 After that the movies will automatically appear and you can dismiss the alert message**

 ## 📄 License
 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.